 If you’re new to eating high-fiber foods, it’s best to start by gradually adding fiber to your diet and increasing your water intake.
 Fiber absorbs water so the more fiber you add to your diet, the more fluids you should drink.

 Suddenly adding a large amount of fiber to your diet can sometimes cause side effects such as abdominal cramps, intestinal gas, bloating, or diarrhea.
-These should go away once your digestive system becomes used to the increase in fiber, but adding fiber gradually and drinking plenty of fluids can help avoid discomfort.
+These should go away once your digestive system becomes used to the increase.

 |Good Sources of Fiber|